 LastPass Business Plans

-If you want to use LastPass professionally, you can purchase a package for teams of up to 50 members or Enterprise for businesses of all sizes.
+If you want to use LastPass professionally, you can purchase a package for teams of up to 50 members or Enterprise, MFA or Identity for businesses of all sizes.
 You’ll get some features not available for the personal plans, like:

 - Basic Reporting vs. Advanced Reporting: With basic reporting, the administrator will be able to see when the employee logged in, along with user activity reports and security reports.
 Advanced reporting provides more detailed data, audit logs, and historical access for compliance.